tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```
 Note that we check the validity of the transaction _again_ during `DeliverTx`.
-Transactions are not guaranteed to be valid when they are delivered to to an
+Transactions are not guaranteed to be valid when they are delivered to an
 application.

 Also note that we don't commit the Badger `Txn` we are building during `DeliverTx`.